2022 Women's World Team Squash Championships

 The 2022 Women's World Team Squash Championships was the women's edition of the 2022 World Team Squash Championships, which serves as the world team championship for squash players.
 The event, held at the Madinaty Sports Club in Cairo, took place from 10 to 16 December 2022.
 The tournament was organised by the World Squash Federation.

 The Egypt team won its fifth World Team Championships, beating the United States team in the final.
+England and Malaysia won bronze medals.

 Two teams made debuts at the championship, with Chinese Taipei and Ukraine appearing for the first time.

 After the tournament, Japan's Satomi Watanabe was named Tournament MVP after winning all of her matches, while South Africa were named Team of the Tournament.

 Participating teams

 17 teams competed in these world championships from all of the five confederations: Africa, America, Asia, Europe and Oceania.